gcpjedi/google-k8s-workshop-v2/modules/03-configure-gke.md

 While the node pool is creating you can open `Compute Engine -> VM instances` and make sure that created nodes are indeed preemptible.
 If you click on instance details `Preemptibility` should be set to on.
 It will take a few minutes for the cluster to reconcile.

-When the new node pool nodes are in `Ready` state we can try to simulate the steps that Google Kubernetes engine does under the hood when deleting a node pool.
+When the new node pool nodes are in `Ready` state we can try to simulate the steps that Google Kubernetes Engine does under the hood when deleting a node pool.

 1. List all nodes in the default pool.